antakasa/ulkolinja-videofeature/README.md

 We use Netlify as a place where the content system lives.
 Follow these steps:

 1. Log-in / register with your **Github account** in app.netlify.com.
-2. Create new "continous deployment" project (from Github) https://app.netlify.com/start
+2. Create a new "continous deployment" project (from Github) https://app.netlify.com/start
 3. Choose the repo you created in the previous steps.
 4. When the next view opens, scroll down to "build command".
 Insert ```npm run build:test``` here Also, insert ```build``` to "publish directory" field.
 5. press deploy site.